IBM-Watson/kale/README.md

 ## Licensing

-All sample code contained within this project repository or any subdirectories is licensed according to the terms of the MIT license, which can be viewed in the file [LICENSE](LICENSE).
+All code contained within this project repository or any subdirectories is licensed according to the terms of the MIT license, which can be viewed in the file [LICENSE](LICENSE).